 Skip to main content

-If you needed advice on a career or business decision, asking another industry expert seems like the most logical thing to do, right?
+If you need advice on a career or business decision, asking another industry expert seems like the most logical thing to do, right?
 But what if you didn’t feel comfortable asking or didn’t have anyone to ask after years of building your career and rising through the ranks?
-It can be common for executives and leaders to find themselves with limited peer networks that they can confidently share information with and seek council from.
-These leaders often find themselves experiencing what is known as executive isolation.
+It can be common for executives and leaders to find themselves with limited peer networks that they can confidently share information with and seek counsel from.
+These leaders often find themselves experiencing what is known as executive isolation, where they feel isolated despite their professional success.

 Work is often a place where we develop good friendships, especially since most of us spend a considerable portion of our time there.
-However, the nature of the boss-employee relationship can make it hard for leaders and their teams to connect with the each other on a human-to-human level.
+However, the nature of the boss-employee relationship can make it hard for leaders and their co-workers to connect on a human-to-human level.
 Leaders are expected to hold their staff responsible for their actions and appraise their performance fairly as part of their role.
-Because of these expectations, leaders might create social distance between themselves and their team to avoid perceptions of favoritism or bias.
+Because of these expectations, leaders might create social distance between themselves and their team to avoid perceptions of favouritism or bias.
+This lack of social interaction can further exacerbate feelings of isolation among leaders.

-Competition among peers and the desire for career progression can create fears of appearing vulnerable that perpetuate executive isolation behaviour.
-Those climbing the corporate ladder learn early on that it is safer not to tell people what’s going on in our head for fear it could be used against them.
+Competition among peers and the desire for career progression can create fears of appearing vulnerable which perpetuate executive isolation behaviour.
+Those climbing the corporate ladder learn early on that it is safer not to tell people what’s going on in their heads for fear it could be used against them, resulting in an environment of competitive isolation.

 Organisational perceptions of people in leadership roles also contribute to executive isolation.
-The notion of “heroic leadership”; that a leader is able to solve problems and provide guidance, precludes the perception of leaders as people and friends, resulting in further isolation.
+The notion of “heroic leadership”; that a leader can solve problems and provide guidance, precludes the perception of leaders as people and friends, resulting in further isolation.

 Why is Executive Isolation Bad?

-Peer group networks are vital for career and life success.
+Peer group networks are essential for success in both your professional and personal life.
 So, it makes sense that when this need to belong is not met, feelings of loneliness often arise.
-Executive isolation leaves the individual with no one to brain storm or debrief with, and no one to mingle or socialize with in a relaxed setting where they can let their guard down.
-In fact, CEOs claim the biggest issue they face in their roles is having no one to confide in.
+Executive isolation leaves the individual with no one to brainstorm or debrief with, and no one to mingle or socialise with in a relaxed setting where they can let their guard down.
+CEOs have cited ‘having no one to confide in’ as a significant issue they face at work.

-Executive isolation can quickly become problematic and affect happiness, resilience, and performance.
+Executive isolation can quickly become problematic and affect happiness, resilience, decision-making, and performance.
 Up to 61% of executives agreed that isolation hinders their performance at work.
 Unfortunately, very few Australian managers believe that there is any kind of support available to them from workplace relationships.
+Encouraging positive emotions through social interactions can reduce these feelings of isolation and promote a greater sense of connection.
+Encouraging positive emotions through social interactions can reduce these feelings of isolation and promote a greater sense of connection.

 Our Hands-on Experience with Executive Isolation